-- the structure and exterior (including drains, gutters and external pipes) must be in a reasonable state of repair and in proper working order; - installations for supplying water, gas and electricity and for sanitation, space heating and heating water must be in a reasonable state of repair and in proper working order; - any fixtures, fittings and appliances that the landlord provides under the tenancy must be in a reasonable state of repair and in proper working order: - any furnishings that the landlord provides under the tenancy must be capable of being used safely for the purpose for which they are designed; - the property must have a satisfactory way of detecting fires and for giving warning in the event of a fire or suspected fire; and - the property must have satisfactory provision for giving warning if carbon monoxide is present in a concentration that is hazardous to health. - 2.2 On receiving a termination notice, the Mid Market Rent Housing Officer will arrange a visit to the property accompanied by the Maintenance Surveyor; this must take place on the day that the tenant vacates the property or as soon as possible thereafter.
+- the structure and exterior (including drains, gutters and external pipes) must be in a reasonable state of repair and in proper working order; - installations for supplying water, gas and electricity and for sanitation, space heating and heating water must be in a reasonable state of repair and in proper working order; - any fixtures, fittings and appliances that the landlord provides under the tenancy must be in a reasonable state of repair and in proper working order: - any furnishings that the landlord provides under the tenancy must be capable of being used safely for the purpose for which they are designed; - the property must have a satisfactory way of detecting fires and for giving warning in the event of a fire or suspected fire; and - the property must have satisfactory provision for giving warning if carbon monoxide is present in a concentration that is hazardous to health. - 2.2 The person who receives notice should advise the Assistant Housing Officer.
+The Assistant Housing Officer should schedule a pre-termination inspection and populate the Housing Officer's and Maintenance Surveyor's Outlook calendars with the relevant details.
+If the Maintenance Surveyor is unable to attend a pre-termination inspection, the Housing Officer should still attend.
+Every effort should be made to gain access to complete the inspection.
+If a suitable date cannot be arranged, the Assistant Housing Officer should email the relevant Housing Officer.
+The Housing Officer should then take responsibility for arranging the pre-termination inspection.
 This will provide an opportunity to complete a final inventory check and to inspect the property's condition.
-This should be done before maintenance start to complete any voids works. - 2.3 To assist with the inspection, a separate lettings standard is available for MMR properties, which is available on KnowledgePoint. - 2.4 All information on the specification (make/models etc.) of different components is in health and safety files in the shared drive.
-Replacing items such as carpets, white goods and kitchen appliances should come out of the devolved budget to Sanctuary Maintenance as per the standard void process.
-Guidance is available on in AG01 - Guidance for completing end of tenancy inventories and voids inspections, to assist Housing and Maintenance in their assessment of when components should be repaired or replaced during the voids inspection and end of tenancy inventory. - 2.5 Reactive or one-off repairs or replacements and cyclical or planned replacement of components within MMR properties will be the responsibility of Property Services Any gueries relating to replacements of components (where for example you want to check when a fridge freezer is due to be replaced based on its lifecycle) should be directed to the local Property Services Administration Mailbox. - 2.6 If there is any work activity identified to rectify any negligence or damage, these must be detailed on the voids schedule with each item costed and the General Ledger code noted.
-This information is needed in order to charge the tenant for work activities and comply with the process for requesting the retention of tenancy deposits. - 2.7 Voids works will also need to include an electricity inspection which will include PAT tests where Sanctuary owns these appliances and testing and/or maintenance of smoke detectors, carbon monoxide detectors and alarms
+This should be done before Property Services commence any voids works.
+If inspection cannot be arranged, Housing Management must send a No Access pre-void letter the tenant and record the inspection using the pre-void app. - 2.3 To assist with the inspection, a separate lettings standard is available for MMR properties, which is available on KnowledgePoint. - 2.4 All information on the specification (make/models etc.) of different components is in health and safety files in the shared drive.
+Replacing items such as carpets, white goods and kitchen appliances should come out of the devolved budget to Sanctuary Property Services as per the standard void process.
+Guidance is available on in AG01 Guidance for completing end of tenancy inventories and voids inspections, to assist Housing and Maintenance in their assessment of when components should be repaired or replaced during the voids inspection and end of tenancy inventory. - 2.5 Reactive, one-off repairs, replacements, cyclical or planned replacement of components within MMR properties will be the responsibility of Property Services.
+Any queries relating to replacements of components should be directed to the local Property Services Administration Mailbox. - 2.6 If there is any work activity identified to rectify any negligence or damage, these must be detailed on the voids schedule with each item costed and the General Ledger code noted.
+This information is needed in order to charge the tenant for work activities and comply with the process for requesting the retention of tenancy deposits.

+2.7 Voids works will also need to include an electrical inspection, including PAT tests where accessible, for appliances owned by Sanctuary.
+It will also include testing and/or maintenance of smoke detectors, carbon monoxide detectors and alarms.